 By Estelle Erasmus

 I recently got back from a trip to Hong Kong and Thailand, which our family took over Spring Break.
 I had one day at home and then I headed out to the Erma Bombeck Writer’s conference for a long, luxurious weekend of writing immersion.
 I even got to meet one of my idols Adair Lara.
 Added bonus: in a speed dating for writer’s session, I met with writers and gave them advice on how to get their start getting published online.
 Here are some of the pearls from my session.
+Writing can be done by anyone, however, some people, especially those who aren’t native English speakers find it hard to write for an English audience, somewhere like Effortless English Club that could help with that issue.

 After a one week break, it was off to the Blogger’s at Midlife Conference BAMC16.
 It was in Vegas baby, and I was thrilled to be presenting with Susan Maccarelli of Beyond Your Blog, with Jill Robbins as our moderator.
 Our talk was on the Art & Craft of Writing and Placing Personal Essays.

 Susan and I took turns answering the questions.
 One of them was: How can you tell the difference between a blog post and a personal essay?
 I made the point that a blog post is more casual, whereas a personal essay in a credible publication like The Washington Post, or the New York Times, or Salon, or a glossy magazine normally has an narrative arc to it, and often (although not always) more of a literary flavor (think Modern Love).
+Personal essays are typically more challenging to write than a simple blog post, also.
+That is why so many people tend to struggle when it comes to producing essays, and why services like customwritingservice are so popular among many essay writers.

 As a way to demonstrate a casual approach, I gave the example that a blogger would mention what they had for breakfast.
 Let’s just say that there is no fury like a blogger that feels scorned.
 Since I didn’t fully have time to explain what I meant, I will leave this example of a post I wrote for BlogHer about personal essays which elaborates on what I was trying to convey.